What is a Self-Directed IRA?

 Unlike a managed account with your stockbroker, or an investment in a mutual fund, you have a heightened role as a self-directed IRA account owner.
 In essence, you serve as the fiduciary of your plan, making all the investment and sales decisions yourself, not under dictation by your administrator or custodian.

 Choosing the proper retirement account is a personal decision, based on eligibility and contribution limits, as well as the taxation properties of the plan.
 Your CPA or tax advisor will likely be able to help you determine the best option for you.

 Determining the investment choice and price is up to you, and often requires you to seek out new advisors and opportunities beyond the traditional publicly traded options.
 Some clients like to concentrate on real estate or notes, while others seek broader choices in order to further diversify their portfolios.

-Completing the purchase paperwork and submitting it to NuView IRA is the way that you officially notify NuView of your intent to invest your IRA resources.
-As a general rule, you will initial the purchase documents, and your NuView IRA designee will sign on behalf of your IRA.
+The process is simple: Once you open and fund your NuView self-directed IRA, just complete the purchase paperwork and submit it to NuView to notify us of your intent to invest your IRA resources.
+As a general rule, you will initial the purchase documents, and your NuView designee will sign on behalf of your IRA.